 How are air-gapped backups set up in the cloud

-Air-gapped backups are not the same thing as redundant data storage.
+Air-gapped backups are not the same as redundant data storage.
 Air-gapped storage provides an additional layer of security against cyber-threats.
 To do so, simply creating and storing a secondary copy is not enough.

 Similar to the software-defined on-premises air-gapped backups, air-gapped repositories in the cloud are set up on an isolated network and are offline by default.
 The storage volumes are only attached to the primary repository to store critical data and then detached as per user-defined policies.